TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 ```

-After discovering more about the Asset Transfer we find out it is a transaction to a third-party beneficiary at another exchange, which uses a wallet api service the graph looks like this and we are able to manage risk much better:
+After discovering more about the Asset Transfer, we found it is a transaction to a third-party beneficiary at another exchange using a wallet API service.
+The graph looks like this, and we can manage risk better:

 ```mermaid
 graph TD